 What gets you out of bed in the morning?
 What drives you to run more each week, go longer on the weekends, dig deeper on speed days?
 For many runners, motivation comes in the form of a race goal, a date on the calendar when we want to run our best.

 Choosing an appropriate goal is crucial, however.
 Goals can as easily demoralize as they can inspire.
 Finding the right goal requires hubris, honesty, and flexibility.
+Check out this guide on goal setting for athletes.

 Your goal must be big enough to scare you.